Lookup and display data on table

 Let’s build and execute the “LookupViewDataDef” example.

-- Drag a “BootstrapGrid, Label, LookupViewData, and Submit” control to the canvas and arrange them as shown below.
+• Drag the “BootstrapGrid, Label, LookupViewData, and Submit” controls to the canvas and arrange them as shown below.

-- Double-click the “LookupViewData” control to configure the “Settings” properties.
-A pop-up window is displayed for configuration.
-Provide a name for the control.
-Provide the SQL Select query as below.
+• Double-click the “LookupViewData” control to configure the “Settings” properties.
+A pop-up window appears for configuration.
+Enter a name for the control.
+Enter the SQL Select query as shown below.
 Select the DB connection from the drop-down list.
-Select the “Hide” checkbox to hide this widget during runtime.
+Select the “Hide” checkbox to hide this widget at runtime.
 Click the Save button.

-- Double-click the “LookupViewData” control to configure the “Styling” properties.
-Provide the RGBA values for the background color.
-Provide the pixel value for the minimum height and width.
+• Double-click the “LookupViewData” control to configure the “Styling” properties.
+Enter the RGBA values for the background color.
+Enter the pixel values for the minimum height and width.
 Click the Save button.

-- Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form Instance.
+• Save the Form Definition.
+Select the Actions - Create Form Instance menu option.
+Generate a new Form Instance, then select the check box to edit this Form Instance.

-- The Form is rendered to the user as shown below.
-Provide a value and click the Search button.
+• The Form is rendered for the user as shown below.
+Enter a value and click the Search button.
 The “LookupViewData” displays the search result in a table.
 Click the Submit button to complete.

 Definition Sample: